upperlinecode/web-dev-101-lectures/conditionals.md

 # Conditionals
+SWBATs:

-CONDITIONALS - Explain the use of a boolean data type.
++ CONDITIONALS - Explain the use of a boolean data type.
-CONDITIONALS - Explain what an if statement is and why it's used CONDITIONALS - Implement an if statement with 1, 2, and 3+ branches CONDITIONALS - Use comparison operators in a conditional statement
++ CONDITIONALS - Explain what an if statement is and why it's used
++ CONDITIONALS - Implement an if statement with 1, 2, and 3+ branches
++ CONDITIONALS - Use comparison operators in a conditional statement

 ## Suggested Hooks